chuckchiam/chuckchiam.github.io/_posts/2016-04-25-AD-SSL-Scaleio.markdown

 Configuring an LDAP:// uri is well covered in “User-Roles-and-LDAP-Usage-Technical-Notes” available on emc.com.
 I’ll try to stay away from any repetitive recomendations, but i will say that several of the methods below (especially the ldapsearch commands since they are coming from the machine running the MDM itself) can help work through the configuration of non-secure connections as well.

-At this point, we deleted and recreated the non-secure ldap service with a secure ldaps:// URI’s using the scli –remove_ldap_service and scli –add_ldap_service command and assigned a group to the monitor role via scli –assign_ldap_groups_to_roles.
+At this point, we deleted and recreated the non-secure ldap service with a secure ldaps:// URI using the scli –remove_ldap_service and scli –add_ldap_service command and assigned a group to the monitor role via scli –assign_ldap_groups_to_roles.

 We then went to configure SSL for the openldap packages leveraged by ScaleIO.
 First, the certs that are used to secure the LDAP service on the domain controller (typically given to you by the directory team) may need to be converted to more a useful format (here we are translating to a .pem file).